Lash License Lookup by State

 More states coming soon

-This tool currently covers Florida and Texas.
-We are researching licensing requirements for California, New York, Georgia, and other states.
+This tool currently covers California, Florida, Georgia, New York, and Texas.
+We are researching licensing requirements for Ohio, Illinois, Pennsylvania, and other states.
 Once you know which license you need, check SuiteCal pricing to see how our booking tools fit your budget.
 If you want us to add your state next, send a quick email to hello@suitecal.com with your state name and we will prioritize it.